spinnaker/spinnaker/keel-ec2-plugin/README.md

 # keel-ec2-plugin

-- The Keel agent for actuating changes on EC2 assets.
+- The Keel agent for actuating changes on EC2 resources.
-- Model classes describing CRD specs for EC2 asset types.
+- Model classes describing CRD specs for EC2 resource types.